Need help with other JFrog products?

 - Xray uses RabbitMQ to manage these different flows and track synchronous and asynchronous communication between the services.

-- Default port 5672 should be open for communication between each of the nodes in the cluster and the database server.
+- Default port 5672 should be open for communication between each of the nodes in the cluster.

 The storage used by Xray is not a common resource and only node specific files, such as configuration and temporary files, are saved to the disk.